 - 1-4 alleles are detected per locus. - Mixture profiles with results at fewer than 6 loci will not be interpreted. - Exceptions for eliminations may be considered on a case by case basis by the Program Manager (Technical Leader) or Assistant Technical Leader and, if granted, must be documented in the case file. - Allelic/locus drop out is not counted at loci for which no results above LOD are obtained. - Major/minor can be determined for some 2 person mixtures.
-See Chapter 3, Mixture Deconvolution Procedures. - \circ Deconvoluted major alleles shall be within peak height ratio. - Deconvoluted minor alleles should generally, but not always, be within peak height ratio. - o Minor alleles are only deconvoluted at loci where major alleles are deconvoluted. - Minor alleles may be masked by major alleles and are therefore not deconvoluted in those instances. - Allelic/locus drop out for a minor contributor is not counted when minor alleles are masked by the major alleles. - o Locus drop out for a minor contributor is counted when no minor contribution is observed. - 6 or more loci (excluding D12S391, DYS391 and amelogenin) are required for statistics to be calculated for major or minor contributors. - A known reference profile should match the predominant alleles across the mixture at loci where no M/m is determined in order for a conclusion of not eliminated as a major to be reached. - A known reference profile should match the apparent minor alleles across the mixture at loci where no M/m is determined in order for a conclusion of not eliminated as a minor to be reached. - Unresolved 2 person mixtures (no Major/minor) - CPI will be calculated at all loci with results and will only be conducted if all alleles in the mixture are above the STH. - Exceptions may be considered on a case by case basis by the Program Manager (Technical Leader) or Assistant Technical Leader and, if granted, must be documented in the case file. - If a CPI cannot be calculated for a non-person case, a URM will be calculated at loci where breakout has occurred (3 or 4 alleles at a locus) or the profile may be referred for probabilistic genotyping (STRmix[TM] analysis). - URM may be calculated at a minimum of 1 locus. - Profiles will be referred for probabilistic genotyping (STRmixTM analysis) when they are developed from the only item/sample in a non-person case or the most informative item/sample in a non-person case AND a URM discards too much information.
+See Chapter 3, Mixture Deconvolution Procedures. - o Deconvoluted major alleles shall be within peak height ratio. - o Deconvoluted minor alleles should generally, but not always, be within peak height ratio. - o Minor alleles are only deconvoluted at loci where major alleles are deconvoluted. - o Minor alleles may be masked by major alleles and are therefore not deconvoluted in those instances. - Allelic/locus drop out for a minor contributor is not counted when minor alleles are masked by the major alleles. - Locus drop out for a minor contributor is counted when no minor contribution is observed. - o 6 or more loci (excluding D12S391, DYS391 and amelogenin) are required for statistics to be calculated for major or minor contributors. - O A known reference profile should match the predominant alleles across the mixture at loci where no M/m is determined in order for a conclusion of not eliminated as a major to be reached. - O A known reference profile should match the apparent minor alleles across the mixture at loci where no M/m is determined in order for a conclusion of not eliminated as a minor to be reached.